ehlerorngard/liri-node-app/README.md

 To run this app you'll need these packages installed:
 twitter, node-spotify-api, inquirer, and request.

-At the directory's root after cloning down the repository, enter in the terminal:
+At the directory's root after cloning down the repository, enter in your terminal:

 ```
-npm install twitter
-npm install node-spotify-api
-npm install request
-npm install inquirer
+npm install
 ```

 API keys are required to access the three employed APIs;  if the keys utilized in the code aren't working, you'll need to request your own and insert them.